Open Access - what, why and how

-Researchers and students affiliated to the University of Bergen can make their scientific publications available Open Access through the University’s online research archive, Bergen Open Research Archive (BORA), or by publishing Open Access.
+Researchers and students affiliated to the University of Bergen can make their scientific publications available open access through the institutional online research archive, Bergen Open Research Archive (BORA), or by publishing open access.

 What is Open Access?